NIKE VALIANT LABS

 "[Nike Valiant Labs] validated the proposition that consumers want to see all options that would fit their foot, not their gender, by building a genderless sizing and search functionality on its digital marketplace."

-The shoe inventory was vast, but some users were having trouble filtering through the shoes to find their perfect fit.
-That, or, they wouldn't use the filter at all.
+Our shoe inventory was vast, but users were having trouble finding their fit.

-How could we design a filter that is visible, functional, but most of all, an integral and enjoyable part of this shopping experience?
+How could we design a filter that is user-friendly, functional, but most of all, an integral and delightful part of this shopping experience?

-We looked at existing filters.
+We looked at our existing filters.
 What was working?
 What wasn't?

-We reviewed user behavior — how do visitors shop here?
+We reviewed user behavior — how do users shop here?
 How is this different than the usual shoe-shopping experience?
-We learned that many of our shoppers shop by style and size, not by gender or age.
+Through user interviews and click maps, we learned a majority of users shop by size and style, not by gender or age.

 From this, I created an early sketch that focused on a genderless shopping experience.
-This served as a rough model for our wireframes moving forward.
+We tested this concept with users and received promising feedback; thus, this served as rough inspiration for our wireframes moving forward.

 Keep It Simple

-Following these insights, we simply made the filter button larger.
+Following these insights, we simply made the sizing button larger.

 Provide Options for Everyone

-Our initial design was a stride toward a gender-neutral world.
-However, some users still preferred to shop by gender.
+Our initial design was a stride toward a gender-neutral experience, and it proved successful.
+However, we later learned some users still preferred to shop by gender.
 We implemented an optional gender tab for those who preferred a gender-based shopping experience.